 Because of the massive eruption that happened in May 2018, the lava lake that existed inside Halema‘uma‘u crater has disappeared and lava flows from Puʻu ʻŌʻō crater have ceased.
 There is no molten lava or lava glow to see anywhere in or out of the park, check the Park Website for details and information about the closures.

-The road trip to the Volcano National park was a long day, but we got to walk in a lava tube, see geysers, walk on lava rock, see the lava flow into the sea and learn about Volcanoes at the Thomas A. Jaggar museum.
+The road trip to the Volcano National park was a long day, but we got to walk in a lava tube, see geysers, walk on lava rock, see the lava flow into the sea and learn about Volcanoes at the Thomas A. Jaggar Museum.
 We loved the verdant and varied landscape of the Big Island.

 Hike in the Akaka falls State Park

 There are more waterfalls in the state park and can be found at the northern seaside cliffs and valleys of the Kohala coast but these falls are more difficult to get to.
-The Rainbow Falls in Hilo is another waterfalls that is pretty easy to visit on the Big Island.
-This big and broad waterfall in the Wailuku river is conveniently located within Hilo town.
+The Rainbow Falls in Hilo is another waterfall that is pretty easy to visit on the Big Island.
+This big and broad waterfall in the Wailuku River is conveniently located within Hilo town.
 It is a short trail from the parking lot and offers views from the waterfall’s summit – you have to see it in person to understand the reason behind the fall’s name.